verticaio/hachicorp_vault_operations/k8s_ingress_certmanager_vault_pki/README.md

 [Docker](https://www.docker.com) - Help developers and development teams build and ship apps<br/>
 [consul-emplate](https://github.com/hashicorp/consul-template) - The daemon consul-template queries a Consul or Vault cluster and updates any number of specified templates on the file system.
 As an added bonus, it can optionally run arbitrary commands when the update process completes

+### Warning
-### Warning: There some k8s apis, vault, cert-manager versions can not be support for your exist environment,Approle role id is not supported as k8s secret in cert-manager issuer api.
+There some k8s apis, vault, cert-manager versions may not be supported for your exist environment.Approle role id is not supported as k8s secret in cert-manager issuer api.

 ## Start Kind k8s cluster
 ```